Azure/azure-sdk/docs/python/implementation.md

 ```

 {% include requirement/SHOULDNOT id="python-codestyle-long-args" %} have methods that require more than five positional parameters.
 Optional/flag parameters can be accepted using keyword-only arguments, or `**kwargs`.

+See TODO: insert link for general guidance on positional vs. optional parameters here.

 {% include requirement/MUST id="python-codestyle-optional-args" %} use keyword-only arguments for optional or less-often-used arguments for modules that only need to support Python 3.